AkashChauhanSoftEngi/SpringSecurityUsingInMemoryAuthentication/README.md

 ```
 > **###5.
 JSP Communication with DS,Controller**
 * From JSP page in given project, it is checking security concerns by using these
-  -access="isAnonymous()"
+  - access="isAnonymous()"
-  -access="sAuthenticated()"
+  - access="sAuthenticated()"
-  -access="hasRole('USER')"
+  - access="hasRole('USER')"
-  -To confirm Authentication and Autherization of the user, it will forward to a predefined "LoginPage" and then will check the credentials from the stroed Configuraion Builders like HttpSecurity and AuthenticationManagerBuilder
+  - To confirm Authentication and Autherization of the user, it will forward to a predefined "LoginPage" and then will check the credentials from the stroed Configuraion Builders like HttpSecurity and AuthenticationManagerBuilder

 > **###6.
 Work Flow**
 * web->Security Filter->Filters if any + Web App filter if any->DispatcherServlet->(Controllers + JSPs)